ikuibida/ServiceLogonMultifactorWiKi/EN-4.-Installation-via-InstallUtil.exe.md

     C:\Windows\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe /ServiceName=”service101” /u \<your_folder>ServiceLogonMultifactor.exe

-If configuration file Service.Config.xml correct, then after service launch on ChatId, specified in general setting of service, you will receive the next message:
+If configuration file Service.Config.xml is correct, then after service launch on ChatId, specified in general setting of service, you will receive the following message:

      23:11:03 SRV-TERM (192.168.0.43)
      Service  2.2.2.17 STARTED